 1 Who was leading on this from the Trust perspective, in 2 your view?
 3 Α. It started off with Dr. O'Kane.
 Then, when it became 4 under the work of Mr. Wallace, then it migrated into 5 Acute Services and Mrs. McClements was involved in it 16:29 6 and Mrs. Corrigan and Mrs. Carroll, and the referring 7 booking centre also tried input into it and shaped it.
 8 I suppose at that stage the referring booking centre 9 was part of Acute Services.
 When it became a micro 10 urology issue, I suppose it was taken on by 16:29 11 Acute Services, and not independent.
 12 MR. WOLFE KC: Thank you.
 I have no further questions 13 for you, Mr. Carroll.
 14 CHAIR: Mr. Carroll, we can't release you just yet.
 I 15 appreciate we haven't had a break this afternoon, 16:30 16 ladies and gentlemen, but if you can bear with us, I'd 17 rather we just continued on and get finished.
 I think 18 if anyone does need to leave the room, then please do 19 so, but I'm going to ask Dr. Swart, first of all, for 20 some questions.
 16:30 21 22 THE WITNESS WAS QUESTIONED BY THE INQUIRY PANEL 23 AS FOLLOWS: 24 25 DR. SWART: Thank you very much for bearing with us 16:30 26 today.
 These are general questions really based on 27 your experience as a manager in the Trust.
+28 29

-2 did you get any regular reports that provided any kind of range of metrics about the performance of 3 outpatients generally?
-So I'm thinking about time to 4 5 first appointment, time to follow-up, dictation times, 16:31 workload by consultant, complaints, patient feedback.
-6 7 was that ever pulled together so that you could look at 8 it by speciality and see what was going on?
-I suppose the short answer is no. That level of detail 9 Α. we didn't -- was not provided.
-10 16:31 11 294 Would that have been helpful?
-Q. 12 Absolutely, yes. Α. 13 A general question about private patients.
-Now, you 295 Q. 14 have said that there is a form, which we have seen, 15 that requires a consultant to indicate when a patient 16:31 16 is transferred from private status to NHS status.
-17 haven't said this but you've implied that perhaps isn't 18 always done and you certainly don't know what happens 19 to the forms.
+1 Just to start with, in your role as Assistant Director 2 did you get any regular reports that provided any kind 3 of range of metrics about the performance of 4 outpatients generally?
+So I'm thinking about time to 5 first appointment, time to follow-up, dictation times, 16:31 6 workload by consultant, complaints, patient feedback.
+7 Was that ever pulled together so that you could look at 8 it by speciality and see what was going on?
+9 Α. I suppose the short answer is no. That level of detail 10 we didn't was not provided.
+16:31 11 294 Q. Would that have been helpful?
+12 Α. Absolutely, yes.
+13 295 Q. A general question about private patients.
+Now, you 14 have said that there is a form, which we have seen, 15 that requires a consultant to indicate when a patient 16:31 16 is transferred from private status to NHS status.
+You 17 haven't said this but you've implied that perhaps isn't 18 always done and you certainly don't know what happens 19 to the forms.
 I think you said that.
-20 16:31 Are you aware of any Trust guidance on the transfer of 21 22 patients to and from the private sector?
+20 16:31 21 Are you aware of any Trust guidance on the transfer of 22 patients to and from the private sector?
 In other 23 words, a patient who is seen in the private sector 24 transferred to the NHS for an operation or a test, then 25 seen again in the private sector.
 Is that common 16:32 26 practice at the Southern Trust, do you know?
-27 Α. Some years ago the Trust made the decision not to offer operating time to private patients because it was so complex, it couldn't be tracked, a lot of purposes,
+27 Α. Some years ago the Trust made the decision not to offer 28 operating time to private patients because it was so 29 complex, it couldn't be tracked, a lot of purposes,